giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 <h3>International Banking and Financial Instruments</h3>
 <hr />
 <br>
 This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations.
-In short, the essence of international banking is about operating across jurisdictions (legal, legislative, regulatory) and facing exposure to a variety of risks: country and sovereign risk, exchange and interest rate risk, operational risk.
-In the stream International Banking (IB) we will briefly review the basic funcitoning of a bank to then explore the opportunities and challenges of international operations.
+In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory) and (2) facing exposure to a variety of risks: country and sovereign, exchange and interest rate, operational.
+In the stream International Banking (IB) we will briefly review the basic functioning of a bank to then explore the opportunities and challenges of international operations.
+The exposure to the relevant, deriving risks will require the introduciton of mitigating measures; they will constitute the core of the stream Financial Instruments (FI), in which we will introduce, discuss and apply swaps, options, forward and futures to realistic scenarios.
 <h5>Module overview</h5>
 <hr />
 This is a Level 6 core module for the course _BSc Economics, Finance and Banking_, C1826S.
 This is an optional module for Level 6: